Tiny-Earth/DemoSite/site/src/inclusive.md

 ### The Climate Dimension

 `TODO: Climate Dimension section order: (1) Defining course climate, (2) Create a sense of belonging, and (3) Reduce stereotype threat`

+`Text from Sarah: Course climate brings all these factors together into one learning environment.
+The choices you make as an instructor determine whether those factors assemble into an inclusive climate or not.
+In the next few modules, you will learn more teaching strategies.
+Keep these inclusive learning principles in mind as you consider each of them for your own course.`

 What is Course Climate?